greg-js/arch-wiki-md-repo/wiki/_content/chinesesim/VirtualBox (chinesesim).md

 ```

-### Windows 8 VM fails to boot with error "ERR_DISK_FULL"
+### Windows 8, 8.1 or 10 fails to install, boot or has error "ERR_DISK_FULL"

-Situation: Your Windows 8 VM refuses to start.
-VirtualBox throws an error stating the virtual disk is full.
-However, you are certain that the disk is not full.
-Bring up your VM's settings at *Settings > Storage > Controller:SATA* and select "Use Host I/O Cache".
+Update the VM's settings by going to *Settings > Storage > Controller:SATA* and check "Use Host I/O Cache".

 ### Linux guests have slow/distorted audio